gnss-sdr/geniuss-place/_sp-blocks/01-signal-source.md

   ![GooGle Earth]({{ site.url }}{{ site.baseurl }}/images/RTLSDR-4CH-fs1.2-MSPS-no-LNA.jpg)
 {% endcapture %}

-A _Signal Source_ is the block that injects a continuous stream of raw data samples to the processing flow graph.
+A _Signal Source_ is the block that injects a continuous stream of raw samples of GNSS signal to the processing flow graph.
+This is an abstraction that wraps _all_ kind of sources, from samples stored in files (in a variety of formats) to sample flows delivered in real-time by radio frequency front-ends.
 {: .notice--info}